 #3.
 What medical bills and other financial losses do you have due to the accident?

 To decide how much compensation to pay out for your injuries, the insurance company must determine what financial losses you have sustained because of your injuries.
-You may need to submit copies of your bills or other evidence that you have sustained direct financial losses due to your injuries from the accident.
+During the settlement negotiations, you may need to submit copies of your bills or other evidence that you have sustained direct financial losses due to your injuries from the accident.

 Keep track of your medical bills to make it easier to show the insurance company exactly what you needed to spend after your accident.
 This may include short-term emergency care for your injuries or long-term, ongoing medical assistance, as well as additional living expenses.